Training structure

 Faculty of Science

-The EU will offer students the opportunity to :
+The EU will offer students the opportunity to:

-Health, environment and global change
+Health, environment, and global changes

 ECTS